-Most people see Open Source as some wonderful, magical creature, free for anyone to do anything with.
+Many people see Open Source software as some wonderful, magical thing, free for anyone to do anything with.
 Sadly, it’s not quite like that.
 Yes, you are granted a number of freedoms not available with closed-source software.
 But it is wrong of anyone to assume it’s a free-for-all.

 WordPress is licensed under the GNU General Public License v2.0.
 This is regarded as a “strong copyleft” license.
 One of the key aspects of the license is “all modified copies are distributed under the GPL v2“.
 WordPress interprets this to mean “plugins and themes are derivative work and thus inherit the GPL license“.

 Clearly there are some limitations.
 You might want to build proprietary plugins for the world, but release the code under another license.
-This is technically a violation of the licensing terms, hence making it illegal.
+This is technically a violation of the licensing terms.
 Even though it’s open source, you’ve got to be careful with what you do.

-The architecture of WordPress is as a Blog platform.
-As such, you can’t natively define multiple content areas within one template.
-You need to start programatically adding custom fields and handling them all yourself.
-Other CMS handle this a lot better and allow the users to add multiple content areas without it seeming at all “hacky”.
+Other CMSes handle this a lot better and allow the users to add multiple content areas as a part of the native CMS.
 This is not an issue at all for bloggers and some smaller sites, but becomes problematic if you are designing for the Content Everywhere revolution.